-- 1. Students may be required to participate in programs and activities that provide education against the use of alcohol, tobacco, marijuana, smokeless tobacco products, electronic cigarettes, and nonintoxicating cannabinoids, and edible cannabinoid products. - 2.
-Students may be referred to drug or alcohol assistance or rehabilitation programs; school based mental health services, mentoring and counseling, including early identification of mental health symptoms, drug use and violence and appropriate referral to direct individual or group counselling service. which may be provide by school based mental health services providers; and/or referral to law enforcement officials when appropriate. - 3.
-A student who violates the terms of this policy shall be subject to discipline in accordance with the school district's discipline policy.
-Such discipline may include suspension or expulsion from school.
+- Students may be required to participate in programs and activities that provide education against the use of alcohol, tobacco, marijuana, smokeless tobacco products, and-electronic cigarettes, and nonintoxicating cannabinoids (including edible cannabinoid products), - 2.
+Students may be referred to drug or alcohol assistance or rehabilitation programs; school based mental health services, mentoring and counseling, including early identification of mental health symptoms, drug use and violence and appropriate referral to direct individual or group counselling service. which may be provide by school based mental health services providers; and/or referral to law enforcement officials when appropriate. - A student who violates the terms of this policy shall be subject to discipline in accordance with the school district's discipline policy.
+Such discipline may include suspension or expulsion from school. - 2.
+The student may be referred to a drug or alcohol assistance or rehabilitation program and/or to law enforcement officials when appropriate.